 The Ayurvedic ideology divides the world into five elements- Vayu (air), Prithvi (earth), Teja (fire), Aakash (space) and Jala (water).
-Varied Combinations of these elements result in the formation of three Doshas, which are responsible for various psychological and physiological factors in the body.
-The three Doshas being Vata, Kapha, and Pitta and the balance between these Doshas helps in attaining physical and mental wellbeing.
+Varied combinations of these elements result in the formation of three Doshas, namely Vata, Pitta and Kapha.

-According to a few ayurvedic experts, the detoxing process should start at the beginning of seasonal changes, so that the body can get rid of toxins or Ama accumulated in the previous season.
+The average detoxification process usually lasts from 3-45 days and is best started at the beginning of seasonal changes so that the body can get rid of toxins or Ama accumulated in the previous season.

 Every individual has different combinations of Doshas so the treatment is also tailored and thus, customized accordingly, it is important to follow a strict dietary regime and inculcate lifestyle changes.
 The average detoxification process lasts from 3-45 days.